I was born to an amazing, intrepid Mother who followed her heart and my Darling Dad who was one of the kindest men I have ever met.

 The Roles we are Called to Play in the Game of Life

-This constant moving around and learning to adjust to new places and people was marvelous training for my future role as a ministers’ wife., not that I knew that at the time.
+This constant moving around and learning to adjust to new places and people was marvellous training for my future role as a ministers’ wife, not that I knew that at the time.

 Optimizing One’s Gifts and Talents

-The swish of the fabric as it is taken off the roll is a pure delight as is the very feeling of the softness against the skin.
+The swish of beautiful fabric as it is taken off the roll is a pure delight, as is the very feeling of the softness against the skin.
 What excitement it evokes.

 - Isn’t it the most satisfying thing to make something beautiful and useful?